jjhelmus/conda4aarch64/build_order.md

+The recipes in this repository were built in the following order:

-# Build in compiler_builder container
+# Built in `compiler_builder` container

 * crosstools-ng
 * ctng-compilers - gfortran test will fail, this is fine

-# Build in pkg_builder container
+# Built in `pkg_builder` container

 * ctng-compilers-activation - gfortran test will fail, this is fine
 * make
 * libtool